yujunz/gitlab.com-runbooks/troubleshooting/ci_runner_manager_errors.md

-# CI runnner manager report a high number of errors
+# CI runner manager report a high number of errors

 ## Symptoms